System overview

 The Armada control plane components may run anywhere from which they can be reached by the executors, e.g., in the same cluster as an executor, on a different Kubernetes cluster, or on a node not managed by Kubernetes.
 Each executor normally runs within the worker cluster it is responsible for.

-We show an overview of an Armada deployment with three worker clusters below.
-Clients here refers to systems submitting jobs to Armada.
+Here is an Armada deployment with three worker clusters.
+‘Clients’ here refers to systems submitting jobs to Armada.

 Worker clusters